 Logos for my nonverbal son: Summer Kinard reflects on a faith where God is known as Logos, the Word, when you don’t have words.

-Disabilities and special needs in the church: Sometimes, people are afraid they’re going to say or do something wrong when they meet someone with a disability.
+Disability and special needs: Sometimes, people are afraid they’re going to say or do something wrong when they meet someone with a disability.
 Here are some suggestions from people with disabilities, about how to be welcoming at Church.